 See the Service Delivery section of the Intellectual Disability evidence map for pertinent scientific evidence, expert opinion, and client/caregiver perspective.

 In addition to determining the type of speech and language treatment that is optimal for individuals with ID, SLPs consider other service delivery variables—including format, provider, timing, and setting—that may affect treatment outcomes.
-Service delivery decisions are made based on the individuals communication needs relative to his or her family, community, school, or work setting.
+Service delivery decisions are made based on the individual’s communication needs relative to their family, community, school, or work setting.